unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/02_apis-for-vendors/04_manage-api.md

 APISpark provides a tool to manage an existing web API hosted outside of APISpark.
 To get a full overview of the management features available, take a look at the [related documentation](https://restlet.com/technical-resources/apispark/guide/manage/connectors).

 In this scenario, we will add authenticated access to an existing web API via the APISpark tool.
-If you do not have a running web API, you will find a link to download a sample one.
+If you do not have a running web API, you can use our sample API hosted on APISpark.

 # 1. Create a web API Connector